HardlyDifficult/Tutorials/Chapter5.md

 <hr></details>
 <details><summary>What does Random.insideUnitCircle do?</summary>

-Random.insideUnitCircle is a convience method giving you a random point which falls on a circle with a radius of 1.
+Random.insideUnitCircle is a convenience method giving you a random point which falls on a circle with a radius of 1.
 We take that value and then multiple it by the desired magnitude, effectively giving us a random point on a larger, or smaller, circle; and then position that the camera that far from its original position.

 <hr></details>
 <details><summary>What else could we add to the shake effect?</summary>